Humanist photography: Historical context

+Humanist photography in France, between 1930 and 1960, developed an identity and continuity which makes it a recognised historical movement, allied in tone to the term 'Poetic Realism,' as used by André Bazin to describe the French cinema of Jacques Feyder, Jean Renoir, Julien Duvivier, and Marcel Carné with the poet/screenwriter Jacques Prévert, between 1930 and 1945, and exemplified in such films as Quai des Brumes and Hôtel du Nord of 1938.
+Accordingly, Hamilton argues that this was 'a photography of the cultural, a body of images which created a system of representations of what made France French in a particular era'.

 Philosophical foundation

 The preoccupation with everyday life emerged after World War I. As a reaction to the atrocities of the trenches, Paris became a haven for intellectual, cultural and artistic life, attracting artists from the whole of Europe and the United States.
 With the release of the first Leica and Contax range-finder cameras, photographers took to the street and documented life by day and night.
 Such photographers as André Kertész, Brassaï, Henri Cartier-Bresson emerged during the period between the two world wars thanks to the Illustrated Press (Vu and Regards).
 Having been brought to notice by the Surrealists and Berenice Abbott, the life work of Eugène Atget in the empty streets of Paris also became a reference.

 At the end of World War II, in 1946, French intellectuals Jean-Paul Sartre and André Malraux embraced humanism; Sartre argued that existentialism was a humanism entailing freedom of choice and a responsibility for defining oneself, while at the Sorbonne in an address sponsored by UNESCO, Malraux depicted human culture as 'humanisme tragique', a battle against biological decay and historical disaster.